Synergetic00/HackerRank-Solutions/Tutorials/30 Days of Code.md

 #include <iostream>
 #include <algorithm>
 using namespace std;

 int main() {
-    // Declare a variable named 'input_string' to hold our input. string input_string;
+    string input_string;

-    // Read a full line of input from stdin (cin) and save it to our variable, input_string. getline(cin, input_string);
+    getline(cin, input_string);

-    // Print a string literal saying "Hello, World." to stdout using cout. cout << "Hello, World." << endl;
+    cout << "Hello, World." << endl;

-    // TODO: Write a line of code here that prints the contents of input_string to stdout. cout << input_string;
+    cout << input_string;
     return 0;
 }
 ```